 Getting to Suzhou

-Getting to Suzhou is a breeze — simply choose your airline, airport and train or shuttle, and you’ll be there in no time.
+Getting to Suzhou in the Jiangsu Province is a breeze — simply choose your airline, airport and train or shuttle, and you’ll be there in no time.

 Shanghai Hongqiao International Airport (SHA) is one of two airports located in the booming city of Shanghai.
 After landing at SHA, visitors can make the short trip to Suzhou by train, shuttle bus or taxi.
 Because of its close proximity to Suzhou and convenient (and quick) train transportation, American and Canadian travelers usually opt to fly into SHA.